JordiBustos/Interview-Questions-Code/Data Structures/README.md

 #### Implementation of the following data structures:

-Arrays, stack, queue, set, hash tables, linked list, trees.
+Arrays, stack, queue, set, hash tables, linked list, trees, graphs.

-##### Files also contain exercises, methods implementations, and more about data structures on javascript.
+##### Files also contain exercises, implementations, and more about data structures on javascript, python or c++.